Stocking a Keto Pantry: Essentials for a Low Carb Diet

 New Year's Resolutions: Get Healthy With the Keto Diet

 Ushering in a new year often means a renewed commitment to health and wellness.
 Many people vow to eat healthier and lose weight.
-Enter a keto diet and your need to learn about essential items for a keto pantry.
+Enter you desire to try the keto diet and your need to learn about essential items for a keto pantry.

 If you're new to the ketogenic diet, you may find it useful to read our Complete Beginner's Guide to the Ketogenic Diet.
 Our guide explains the science and why of living a keto lifestyle.
 It also gives you practical information to get started with the keto diet.

 Some items are an obvious choice for a keto pantry, while others are more subtle.
-It’s important to note that there aren’t really any “keto foods.”
+Especially if you're a beginner and totally new to a low carb lifestyle, you may be wondering “what can I eat on the keto diet?”
+It's important to note that there aren't really any “keto foods.”
 Ketosis is a metabolic state that is reached by keeping carb intake very low.
 The threshold of carbs to for ketosis is typically 20-50 grams per day, depending on your personal metabolism.

 Food is food.
 However, there are definitely foods that are more keto friendly than others.
 Technically, any food can fit your ketogenic diet if you can eat it and remain in ketosis.
 Want a donut?
 You may be able to have a single bite without affecting ketosis.
 Or maybe even a whole donut depending on your personal metabolism.
 But, there are many reasons you may choose to forego eating a donut.
 Donuts are a highly processed food, may be inflammatory, have lots of carbs, contain gluten, etc.